wijnen/supernovel/README.md

 need to go in html/code, admin\_html/code and sandbox\_html/code.

 If you want to use the sandbox, or run untrusted scripts, you should use the safe system.
-For this, you will need to set up a chroot.
-I will not explain here how to do that.
+For this, you will need to set up a chroot in the directory *chroot* and have firejail installed.
+The *worker* script needs to be copied (not symlinked) to the root directory of the chroot.

 Create a directory named *users*.
 In there, create a directory named *admin* and one named *test*.
 The latter directory is the first group you will use.
 It